lmtroper/clubhub-app/README.md

 **App Description:** A hub for the student clubs at the University of Waterloo.
 Find clubs, join clubs, view announcements, keep up to date!

-*Designed and developed by: Aniq Premji, Fraser Morrison, Larissa Troper, Ryan Hu* *UI of Explore Page and Club Board Pages designed by Larissa Troper*

 ## Video Demo

 https://github.com/lmtroper/clubhub-app/assets/72565412/f0d6eec6-98ca-4868-979a-5533a00f2d2b